OWASP/CheatSheetSeries/cheatsheets/Database_Security_Cheat_Sheet.md

 - Configure the database to only allow encrypted connections.
 - Install a trusted digital certificate on the server.
-- Configure the client application to connect using TLSv1.2 with modern (GCM) ciphers.
+- Configure the client application to connect using TLSv1.2+ with modern ciphers (e.g, AES-GCM or ChaCha20).
 - Configure the client application to verify that the digital certificate is correct.

 The [Transport Layer Protection](Transport_Layer_Protection_Cheat_Sheet.md) and [TLS Cipher String](TLS_Cipher_String_Cheat_Sheet.md) Cheat Sheets contain further guidance on securely configuring TLS.